How to Remove Rust Stains From a Toilet Bowl Naturally

 how-to-remove-rust-stains-from-toilet-tank

-The terrible thing about the toilet tank tablets is that most contain chemical substances that eat and wear out the rubber parts of toilet tank like the flapper.
+The terrible thing about toilet tank tablets is that most contain chemical substances that eat and wear out the rubber parts of the toilet tank, like the flapper.
 With time you start having a leaking/running toilet tank.

-It is important that you clean your toilet tank because if you don’t most of the minerals deposited there will start to flow down to the bowl.
-This is not just iron minerals but others like manganese and calcium which form scales on the bowl.
+It is important that you clean your toilet tank because if you don’t, most of the minerals deposited there will start to flow down to the bowl.
+This is not just iron minerals but others like manganese and calcium, which form scales on the bowl.

 This is a detailed post on how to get rid of stains from a toilet tank.